Putting Age Friendly Principles into Practice – 5 Inclusion

 Noble as these programs are, they do little to dispel the notion that the elderly are helpless and frail or simply behind the times or even worse, either selfish or a burden on society.
 For this reason, I really like programs which demonstrate positive ageing and where the elderly gain respect for their knowledge and experience.

 Loncoche, in Chile for example, which we’ve previously encountered in connection with transport, brings older people from the countryside into High School science classes to share their farming knowledge.
-Young students also go into nursing homes to read to those who have physical or cognitive impairments.
+Y who have physical or cognitive impairments.

 Guadalajara, Mexico, has an intergenerational program which aims to create an exchange of knowledge between children, younger people and the elderly.
 These generally revolve around recreational activities which are intended to promote health for all ages.
 So far there have also been 30 workshops which promote respect, tolerance and greater communication and understanding.